bond005/impartial_text_cls/README.md

 sudo python setup.py install
 ```

-If you want to install the **Impartial Text Classifier** into a some virtual environment, than you don't need to use `sudo`, but before installing you have to activate this virtual environment (for example, using `source /path/to/your/python/environment/bin/activate` in the command prompt).
+If you want to install the **Impartial Text Classifier** into a some virtual environment, than you don't have to use `sudo`, but before installing you have to activate this virtual environment (for example, using `source /path/to/your/python/environment/bin/activate` in the command prompt).

 You can also run the tests